Optimal training-conditional regret for online conformal prediction: Online conformal prediction with adaptively trained scores

-Second, \citet[Proposition~A.2]{amann2023assumption} established a training-conditional \emph{under}-coverage bound that inflates the prediction set by an additional slack \(\Delta>0\), leading to conservativeness and potentially wide prediction sets.
-Their confidence dependence scales as \(\delta^{-1/2}\), whereas Proposition~\ref{prop:training_conditioned_cov} attains a sharper logarithmic \(\log(1/\delta)\) dependence without requiring an explicit inflation parameter.
+Second, \citet{amann2023assumption} derived training-conditional \emph{under}-coverage bounds for cross validation (CV), Jackknife, CV+ and Jackknife+ under stability assumptions, and further investigated the necessity of stability conditions.
+However, their results do not accommodate full conformal methods.

 Third, \citet[Theorem~6]{pournaderi2024training} provided a training-conditional coverage guarantee for full conformal prediction under covariate shift.
 Their result, however, does not address shifts in the conditional distribution \(Y\mid X\).
-Moreover, relative to \Cref{prop:training_conditioned_cov}, their analysis relies on additional structural assumptions, including a uniform upper bound on the train--test density ratio and a parametric model for the fitted predictor with a bi-Lipschitz dependence on its parameters, which could narrow the range of settings in which the bound can be verified.
+Moreover, relative to our \Cref{prop:training_conditioned_cov}, their analysis relies on additional structural assumptions, including a uniform upper bound on the train--test density ratio and a parametric model for the fitted predictor with a bi-Lipschitz dependence on its parameters.

 \paragraph{Verification of stability conditions.} Stability analyses for both empirical loss minimizers and stochastic optimization methods have been developed in, e.g., \citet{barber2021predictive}, \citet{ndiaye2022stable} and \citet{leeleave}.
 Compared to our work (mainly our results in \Cref{sec:exp_for_full_conf}), these prior results typically differ in several important respects.
 First, they did not accommodate constrained optimization problems.
-Second, they often assume that, for every data realization \(z\), the loss \(\ell(\cdot,z)\) is uniformly strongly convex, which most naturally holds for explicitly regularized ERM objectives; in contrast, our verification only requires strong convexity of the \emph{population} risk \(L\) on \(\gC\).
+Second, they often assume that, for every data realization \(z\), the loss \(\ell(\cdot,z)\) is uniformly strongly convex, which most naturally holds for explicitly regularized ERM objectives; in contrast, our verification only requires strong convexity of the population risk \(L\) on \(\gC\).
 Third, while \citet{leeleave} (see their Example~2) examined stochastic optimization methods, their analysis is essentially offline---the algorithm is rerun multiple times on a fixed dataset under different permutations---and is derived for fixed stepsizes, which does not yield a stability coefficient that vanishes with the sample size.
 Such vanishing stability is crucial in our online full conformal analysis in order to obtain training-conditional coverage guarantees.